solarrabbit99/LargeRaids/docs/about.md

 It wasn't long before I came to also realise the challenges of developing such a plugin.
 Spigot's API is rather limited in terms of how much you can manipulate raids.
 The best that you can do is changing an ongoing raid's bad omen level, which is by itself limited.
 (Ab)using NMS packages isn't straight forward either.
 Number of waves are hard coded according to the world's difficulty; number of mobs in a wave are pre-determined; heroes of a raid are automatically rewarded with a status effect; mystery on how to create artificial village centers was unsolved, and so on.
 Not to mention that NMS isn't an API with proper documentation, and the implementations of certain classes are missing.

 Although I have listed my plugin as premium, it is a dream of mine for plugin developers to pay more attention to raids.
 I think it can really enhance vanilla survival's game experience.
 I have therefore decided to open-source this plugin.
-Regardless, many thanks for those who supported to the premium resource on Spigot.
+Regardless, many thanks for those who supported the premium resource on Spigot.

 <style type="text/css">
     .image-left {